balsedie/trilomorph/README.md

   Go the [specimens' metadata file](/main/trilomorph.yaml) and press the [edit button](https://docs.github.com/assets/cb-47677/mw-1440/images/help/repository/edit-file-edit-button.webp).

   <sup>**Important:** if this is your first time contributing to Trilomorph, github will give a [message](https://figshare.com/ndownloader/files/40539905/preview/40539905/preview.jpg) telling you that need to fork of this repository.
 Go ahead and **press "Fork this repository"**.
-It might also [tell you that your fork is outdate](https://figshare.com/ndownloader/files/40539920/preview/40539920/preview.jpg).
+Github might also [tell you that your fork is outdate](https://figshare.com/ndownloader/files/40539920/preview/40539920/preview.jpg).
 Don't worry, just **press "Update your fork"**.</sup>

   Once editing the metadata file, paste the **new filled form(s)** in the second line (below the two hyphens [--])

 After pasting the new form(s):

-  * press the "commit changes..." button which will open a [small window](https://figshare.com/ndownloader/files/40539908/preview/40539908/preview.jpg)
+  * press the "commit changes..." button, which will open a [small window](https://figshare.com/ndownloader/files/40539908/preview/40539908/preview.jpg)
   * press "propose changes".
 The github page will now have the [heading **"Comparing changes"**](https://figshare.com/ndownloader/files/40539902/preview/40539902/preview.jpg).
   * press "Create pull request".